zommuter/toenail/README.md

 ## Symmetry / Noether / Gauge
 Gently get from dynamics via operators to group theory, conservation thanks to Noether's Theroem, and the connection between particle fields and gauge theory.
 Probably something about symmetry breaking à la Higgs, but I'll have to read up on that again first...

+[^1]: Programmers actually frown upon this, and indeed when programming there's often too many variables to still keep an overview, so they use _descriptive_ variable names instead.
+In physics, formulae such as "velocity = (elapsed distance) / (elapsed time)" instead of $$v =\frac{\Delta x}{\Delta t}$$ would get quite messy quickly, especially when doing maths by hand.